 The definition of a narcissist is: a psychological condition characterised by self-preoccupation, high self-esteem, a distinct lack of empathy, excessive self-admiration and a tendency towards selfish or resentful behaviours.
 But there are many more dark traits associated with this type of disposition such as: one-sidedness, a manipulative nature, unrealistic expectations of others, excess need for control, and a huge sympathy deficiency.
 In some cases, the traits of a narcissist match up with a psychopath.

 The Empath Connection

-There is no doubt about the fact the two types are both sensitive, but though the Empath and narcissist fall under the umbrella of ‘sensitive’ they are at opposite ends of the spectrum.
+There is no doubt that the two types are both sensitive.
+But although the Empath and narcissist fall under the “umbrella of sensitive” they are at opposite ends of the spectrum.